4c692826/190110r.course.project/README.md

 * run_analysis.r:

-  the run version of codebook.rmd
+  the run version of codebook.rmd. it converts UCI HAR Dataset as long as they are in the same folder.

+* UCI HAR Dataset:

+  the original dataset with rawdata. it is converted by run_analysis.

 # about the variables